Business concept design, validation and market intelligence for strategic transformation and growth.

 President and Managing Director

-Ken is expert at articulating business concepts and opportunities across sectors into compelling, defensible and bankable investments.
+Ken is expert at articulating business concepts and opportunities into compelling, defensible and bankable investments.
 His skills span strategy and opportunity definition, policy planning, business design, multi-party negotiations, investment narratives and documentation, modeling, capital formation, and strategic partnerships, especially for projects that involve structural change and technology risk.Read More...

 Past clients include major corporations and institutions such as AT&T, GE, IBM, Toyota, World Bank, EBRD, the US Government and UN, as well as a wide variety of venture capital, private equity and technology entrepreneurs at the leading edges of innovation.
 Through prominent projects in Afghanistan, Libya, Palestine, China and other nations grappling with political unrest and limits to freedom, he has demonstrated that better technology and shared vision can build peace, stability and economic prosperity.